 - [1] Measured with average reading DC ammeter.
 Instantaneous +12V current peaks will exceed these values.
 Power supply at nominal voltage.
-N (number of drives tested) = 6, 35 Degrees C ambient. - [2] For +12 V, a -10% tolerance is allowed during initial spindle start but must return to ± 5% before reaching 7200 RPM.
-The ± 5% must be maintained after the drive signifies that its power-up sequence has been completed and that the drive is able to accept selection by the host initiator. - [3] See +12V current profile in Figure 1. (for 4TB models) - [4] This condition occurs after OOB and Speed Negotiation completes but before the drive has received the Notify Spinup primitive. - [5] See paragraph 6.3.1, "Conducted noise immunity."
-Specified voltage tolerance includes ripple, noise, and transient response. - [6] Operating condition is defined as random 8 block reads. - [7] During idle, the drive heads are relocated every 60 seconds to a random location within the band from three-quarters to maximum track.
+N (number of drives tested) = 6, 35 Degrees C ambient. - [2] For +12 V, a -10% tolerance is allowed during initial spindle start but must return to ± 10% before reaching 7200 RPM.
+The ± 10% must be maintained after the drive signifies that its power-up sequence has been completed and that the drive is able to accept selection by the host initiator. - [3] See +12V current profile in Figure 1. - [4] This condition occurs after OOB and Speed Negotiation completes but before the drive has received the Notify Spinup primitive. - [5] See 6.4.1, "Conducted noise immunity."
+Specified voltage tolerance includes ripple, noise, and transient response. - [6] During idle, the drive heads are relocated every 60 seconds to a random location within the band from three-quarters to maximum track.